 Dolphin nodded.
 “Somehow he smothered me.”

 “Aquaman, Vulko’s in a coma,” said Garth.
-“He must had hurt him more than the girls.”
+“He must have hurt him more than he hurt the girls.”

 Aquaman bent over his old friend.
 “Vulko, hold on!
 The medics are coming!
 Curse you, Orm!”